raspberrypi/libcamera/src/libcamera/pipeline/raspberrypi/pisp/backend/tiling/README.txt

 Code to tile up an image for processing by the PiSP.

-Essentially we have a wrapper class, Pipeline (pipeline.hpp), which contains some configuration and points to all the processing stages.
-Then we have the abstract Stage class (stages.hpp) which is specialised to describe how a tile going through it will change.
-Most stages have a single upstream and a single downstream stage, and these can be conveniently derived from BasicStage (also stages.hpp), though there are other kinds of stages too (e.g. SplitStage in split_stage.hpp).
+Essentially we have a wrapper class, Pipeline (pipeline.h), which contains some configuration and points to all the processing stages.
+Then we have the abstract Stage class (stages.h) which is specialised to describe how a tile going through it will change.
+Most stages have a single upstream and a single downstream stage, and these can be conveniently derived from BasicStage (also stages.h), though there are other kinds of stages too (e.g. SplitStage in split_stage.hpp).

 The algorithm requires 3 principle methods to be defined on each derived version of the stage class.
 Note that the tiling algorithm is agnostic about the direction (X or Y) in which it is